Graduates of the Human Services and Behavioral Health program work directly with a diverse group of clients of all ages including:

 - Currently over seventy five (75) training sites covering a six county area.

-- Graduates pursue bachelor degrees in the fields of psychology, social work, rehabilitation counseling, addiction studies, occupational therapy, and nursing.
+- Graduates pursue bachelor degrees in the fields of social work, rehabilitation counseling, substance abuse counseling, psychology, and nursing.

 - Accredited by the Council for Standards in Human Service Education.